bullet-db/bullet-db.github.io/docs/ws/api.md

 The "window" field is **optional** and allows you to instruct Bullet to return incremental results.
 For example you might want to return the COUNT of a field and return that count every 2 seconds.

-If "window" is ommitted Bullet will emit only a single result at the very end of the query.
+If "window" is omitted Bullet will emit only a single result at the very end of the query.

 An example window might look like this: